 If the butter in the pan has become burnt through the browning of the meatballs, remove and discard it, and add 6 Tbsp of fresh butter to the pan.
 Otherwise use the existing pan butter, you should have 6 Tbsp total of butter in the pan.
 If not add more.

-6 To make the sauce, first make the roux.
+6 Add flour to butter in pan to make roux: To make the sauce, first make the roux.
 Heat the butter in the pan on medium heat.
 Slowly whisk in the flour.
 Stir until smooth.
 Continue to stir, allowing the flour mixture to cook, several minutes, until the roux is the color of coffee-with-cream.

-8 Return the meatballs to the pan with the sauce and lower the heat to low.
+8 Add meatballs to sauce: Return the meatballs to the pan with the sauce and lower the heat to low.
 Cover the pot and cook on low heat for 10 minutes.
 You may need to work in batches.

-9 Transfer the meatballs to a serving dish to serve.
+9 Stir in sour cream and jelly: Transfer the meatballs to a serving dish to serve.
 Stir in the sour cream.
 Either stir the jelly into the sauce or serve it on the side.